Math-Man/ProvingGrounds/Assets/Prototypes/StatSystem/Readme.md

 This is a multifaceted number cruncher and a very basic stats system combined.

-This is something I am currently using in my my projects where I have to keep a set of static numbers that should be easy to change and adjust.
+This "tool" is something I am currently using in my projects where I have to keep a set of static numbers that should be easy to change and adjust.
+With the StatsClient.cs used as a component on GameObjects it makes it easier to crunch down numbers where individual actors are "interacting".

+I'll be adding a small turn based game by using this "framework" as an example soon.

 [![IMAGE ALT TEXT HERE](https://github.com/Math-Man/UnityProvingGrounds/blob/main/Assets/Prototypes/StatSystem/Images/Interface.png)](https://github.com/Math-Man/UnityProvingGrounds/blob/main/Assets/Prototypes/StatSystem/Images/Interface.png)